Skip to content

 Things to Do:

-• You may either join in on a dancing party with other guests or just get a room at one of the luxe resorts for the night.
+• You may join a dancing party with other guests or stay the night at one of the luxe resorts.

 • Take a trekking tour through one of the largest animal reserves in the southernmost part of the nation.
 This trip will include various activities, the most noteworthy of which will be the opportunity to see the splendour of multiple bird species and listen to exotic sounds from wild animals.